DofE Adventurous Journey

-Fuze Ecoteer can help organise the adventurous journey for the Duke of Edinburgh Bronze Award.
+Fuze Ecoteer can help organise the adventurous journey for the Duke of Edinburgh Bronze, Silver and Gold Awards.
 Students will be taught outdoor leadership skills and navigation.
 Fuze Ecoteer will also involve elements of conservation into the programme as well.
 The journey can be on foot or by kayaking.
 Its up to you!

 For the adventurous journey the participants need to carry their own accommodation ie tents.
 Fuze Ecoteer will teach the students how to pitch their tents and take them down again properly.
 Fuze Ecoteer can provide the tents.
 The campsites where Fuze Ecoteer use all have proper toilet and shower facilities.

 Students will be in teams of 5-7 individuals each with an instructor.
 When the students navigate by themselves there will always be an instructor nearby for safety purposes.
 There are government hospitals within 30 minutes from all campsites Fuze Ecoteer use.

 The Duke of Edinburgh (DofE) is a British leadership programme for students aged 14 to 18.
 There are 3 stages, bronze, silver and gold.
 The award includes various elements including volunteering and leadership.
 The adventurous journey is all about team work and self navigation over a 2d1n journey in teams of 5-7 students.